nowsprinting/test-helper.monkey/README.md

 ##### ScreenOffsetAnnotation

-Specify the screen position offset where Monkey operators operates.
+Specify the screen position offset where Monkey operators operate.
 Respects `CanvasScaler` but does not calculate the aspect ratio.

 ##### ScreenPositionAnnotation

-Specify the screen position where Monkey operators operates.
+Specify the screen position where Monkey operators operate.
 Respects `CanvasScaler` but does not calculate the aspect ratio.

 ##### WorldOffsetAnnotation

-Specify the world position offset where Monkey operators operates.
+Specify the world position offset where Monkey operators operate.

 ##### WorldPositionAnnotation

-Specify the world position where Monkey operators operates.
+Specify the world position where Monkey operators operate.